5 step tenants guide to choosing renters insurance

 Unless you own a crystal ball, it’s impossible to know what events may occur to the property you live in, but that’s the beauty of the safety blanket that is renters insurance.

-While there tends to be slight differences between what’s covered by various insurers, here are some of the typical events that you may be protected against as a tenant under renters insurance:
+While there tends to be slight differences between what’s covered by various providers, here are some of the typical events that you may be protected against as a tenant under renters insurance:

 |Usually included||Can be an optional extra|